Agent operational guidance: limiting contact with agents: refusing to deal with an agent by phone and/or at meetings

 An early opportunity given to the agent to discuss behaviour will often lead to an effective resolution.

 In a minority of cases the agent’s poor behaviour will continue and we will limit our form of contact with them.
-If this happens we must write to the agent setting out the reasons for our decision to limit our contact with them.
+If this happens you should advise the ACT, who will be monitoring the agent’s behaviour and who will write to the agent setting out the reasons for our decision to limit our contact with them.
 We must say that normal contact will be resumed when the agent gives an undertaking to change their behaviour.
-This letter must be signed or approved at Director level within the business area taking the decision to limit contact with the agent.
+This letter must be signed or approved at Director level within the ACT’s business area.